choprahetarth/Spectral-Data-Prediction-TMLC/README.md

 # Spectral-Data-Prediction-TMLC
-Solution to the problem statement provided by The Machine Learning Company
+Apply Deep Learning to predict the Content Uniformity from a given Spectroscopy Dataset.

 ## Problem Statement
 Build a deep learning model on given tabular data(File is attached along with this email)